arontaupe/aron.petau.net/_pages/portfolio.md

   - image_path: assets/images/lithophane.jpg
     alt: "printing"
     title: "3D Printing"
-    excerpt: "See an array of printing projects I did here."
+    excerpt: "See an array of printing projects I did here.
+I also explain how the industry could have a transformative effect on society, both good and bad"
     url: "/printing/"
     btn_label: "More"
     btn_class: "btn--primary"